quentin389/UserAgentInfo/README.md

 - `->renderInfoAll()` - get all the above values in one string, very useful to include if you show information about given user for your internal purposes.
 For example when users report bugs to via forms on your website.

-Performance and scaling (for version 1.2, outdated, will be updated)
+Performance and scaling
 -------------------------

-### Test - simple bulk retrieval 1-by-1
+**All performance tests are done in [ua-speed-tests project](https://github.com/quentin389/ua-speed-tests) - look there for details.**

+### Testing the speed
-Bulk retrieval of data from [example user agent strings](imports/user-agent-examples.txt) (2494 unique entries).
+Test was run in two modes on data from [example user agent strings](https://github.com/quentin389/ua-speed-tests/blob/2245533619c760a66baee8c6a31ffb954c03dc72/tests/user-agent-examples.txt) (2506 unique entries).

-Each user agent checked using `UserAgentInfoPeer::getOther($user_agent_string)`.
+Each user agent was checked using `UserAgentInfoPeer::getOther($user_agent_string)`.

-Test performed on Ubuntu virtual machine on a high end host machine.
+The test was performed on Ubuntu virtual machine on a high end host machine.

-With empty cache:
+#### Bulk parsing
+You check all the user agents in one script (usually a cron script).
+It performs as follows:

+With empty cache the average retrieval time is `6.0 ms per entry`, with 99% of requests done in `10.9 ms`.

+When the cache is filled the retrieval time is `0.2 ms per entry`, with 99% of requests done in `1.0 ms`.

+#### One per script
+This is a typical case of checking user agent information on a website (usually on apache or nginx server).
+It performs as follows:

-- `UserAgentInfoPeer` total time is `156.366 sec (62.7 ms per entry)` of which
+With empty cache the average retrieval time is `14.9 ms per entry`, with 99% of requests done in `20.4 ms`.

-    - `0.704 sec (0.3 ms per entry)` is checking data in the cache (`->get()` calls with empty results)
-    - `153.678 sec (61.7 ms per entry)` is a total parsing time, of which
-        - `111.083 sec (44.6 ms per entry)` is get_browser() time
-        - `0.508 sec (0.2 ms per entry)` is custom browscap strings time
-        - `14.560 sec (5.8 ms per entry)` is ua-parser time
-        - `27.525 sec (11 ms per entry)` is Mobile_Detect time (this was not measured directly, the actual parsing may be much faster)
+When the cache is filled the retrieval time is `2.5 ms per entry`, with 99% of requests done in `3.7 ms`.

+So it's slower than bulk parsing.
+However, you can go down to almost the same time if you use **opcache (bytecode cache)** on your server.
+It's something you should have installed on your production server anyway, as it speed whole PHP by a lot.

+Results with opcache on are:

-With the cache filled, all entries retrieved from the cache:
-- `UserAgentInfoPeer` total time is `1.161 sec (0.5 ms per entry)` of which
+With empty cache the average retrieval time is `7.3 ms per entry`, with 99% of requests done in `13.0 ms`.

-    - `0.669 (0.3 ms per entry)` is getting data from the cache (this includes unserializing, `UserAgentInfo` objects are returned)
+When the cache is filled the retrieval time is `0.4 ms per entry`, with 99% of requests done in `1.2 ms`.

+#### conclusion

-As you can see, retrieving information from `browscap` is slow (note: I'm using 'standard' browscap file at the moment).
-Even if you try to user only lighter projects - `ua-parser` or `Mobile_Detect` to get a as much info about browsers at possible, this will still take some time for each request.
-This means that the logical way to go is to use cache for user agent information.
-This way **you will be limited only by the speed and performance of your cache**.
+As you can see, while the retrieval of information from the source parsers is quite fast, it's still much slower than when getting cached data.
+This means that the logical way to go is to use the cache.
+If you also have opcache turned on (or are using bulk mode)
+**you will be limited only by the speed and performance of your cache**, without almost any overhead.

 If you take that approach, you will be able use all information available from user agent strings at will and you won't have to worry about performance problems.
-Even bulk analysis of user agents won't be an issue (for example, you can preform cron checks on IP+browser pairs to check for bots).
+Even large bulk analysis of user agents won't be an issue (for example, you can preform cron checks on IP+browser pairs to check for bots).

 Of course, a question remains, what's the cache hit ratio when you choose to use it for user agent string detection?

-### Test - cache hit ratio
+### Test the cache hit ratio
 My `UserAgentInfo` was running for about a week without any changes or cache resets on a set of websites with more than 1.5 million user visits per month.
 During that time:
 - There were an average of 2,478 script calls per minute (each script call uses `UserAgentInfo`), which gives